shaack/cookie-consent-js/README.md

 ## Internationalizable cookie consent banner

-There are already language files for [cz, de, en, es, fr, it, oc and tr](https://github.com/shaack/cookie-consent-js/tree/master/cookie-consent-content).
+There are already language files for [cz, de, en, es, fr, gr, it, oc and tr](https://github.com/shaack/cookie-consent-js/tree/master/cookie-consent-content).
 If you add one, please make a pull request to have it added here as well, thanks.

 ## See it in action